 As the RPT Index has been slightly amended over its 15-year history there are some minor differences between the factors criteria measured in both indices.
 However, the methodology and core criteria measured are largely the same.

-World Bank, Doing Business in 2004: Understanding Regulation 2-4 (2004); see World Bank, supra note 2.
+&lt;sup>184 World Bank, Doing Business in 2004: Understanding Regulation 2-4 (2004); see World Bank, supra note 4.